 6. Be cautious with personal information and never provide sensitive details unless you initiated the contact with a verified organisation.

-7. Use an email anti-spam feature such as Pro-Networks MailSafe to block phishing emails entering your business.
+7. Use an email anti-spam feature such as Pro-Networks MailSafe to block phishing emails from entering your business.

-9. Trust your instincts if something feels suspicious or too good to be true, take time to verify before taking action.
+9. Trust your instincts - if something feels suspicious or too good to be true, take time to verify before taking action.

 10. Report phishing attempts to relevant authorities and your IT department to help protect others and improve security measures.